nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation
 The list interviews done/not done feature allows the user to see all the interviews that are done or not done in a single command.
 The command format is `list-i-done` to show all the interviews that are done, and `list-i-not-done` to show all interviews that are not done.

-The Sequence Diagram below illustrates the interactions within the `LogicManager` component when `execute("list-i-done")` is called.
+The Sequence Diagram below illustrates the interactions within the `Logic` component when `execute("list-i-done")` is called.
 ![ListIDone.png](images/ListIDoneSequenceDiagram.png)

 #### How is the command executed